pleabargain/EnglishHelpsYourCareer/grammar elements adverbs.md

 - https://www.google.com/search?q=implicitly

 # recently
-Recently I have been thinking about...
+- Recently I have been thinking about...

 # widely
-It's widely recognized as X.
+- It's widely recognized as X.
+- I use my laptop widely; for work, for home and for hacking my car!

 # thoroughly
-I thoroughly agree with you!
+- I thoroughly agree with you!

 # occasionally
 - We met up occasionally for a drink.

 # efficiently
-They efficiently installed the system.
+- They efficiently installed the system without errors.
+- If you want more time, you need to handle your time efficiently.

 # barely
 - I can barely hear you!
 Please speak up!